Makc03/Moobur/README.md

 ## Overview of App

--A bad "Uber" replica
+- A bad "Uber" replica

 ## User Inputs

--The user will be prompted with an alert, asking to allow location
+- The user will be prompted with an alert, asking to allow location
 1. If user selects "no", app will simply close
 2. If user selects "yes", app will continue

--Once loaded, cities surrounding the Phoenix area and beyond will appear, aside the city name is the distance from our location (hard set in Mesa)
+- Once loaded, cities surrounding the Phoenix area and beyond will appear
+- Aside the city name is the distance from our location (hard set in Mesa)
--Once you select a location, another screen with the drivers will appear, aside them is their rating.
+- Once you select a location, another screen with the drivers will appear, aside them is their rating.
--After selectng a driver, the
+- After selectng a driver, the random number generator (explained in 'Features') will run

 ## Features